Children looked after in England including adoptions

 The Department currently publishes two annual statistical releases:

-Outcomes for children in need, including children looked after by local authorities in England (March)
+• Outcomes for children in need, including children looked after by local authorities in England (March)

-Designation can be broadly interpreted to mean that the statistics:
+This can broadly be interpreted to mean that the statistics:

-meet identified user needs
+• meet identified user needs

-are well explained and readily accessible
+• are well explained and readily accessible

-are produced according to sound methods
+• are produced according to sound methods

-are managed impartially and objectively in the public interest
+• are managed impartially and objectively in the public interest

-Once statistics have been designated as National Statistics it is a statutory requirement that the Code of Practice shall continue to be observed.
-Since reconfirmation, we have continued to align the statistics to the Code of Practice, for example we have:
+We have continued to align the statistics to the Code of Practice, for example we have:

-moved our looked after children releases to the Explore Education Statistics (EES) platform, the new way in which we publish DfE statistics, where we release national and local authority level machine-readable, tidy data format datasets
+• moved our looked after children releases to the Explore Education Statistics (EES) platform, the new way in which we publish DfE statistics, where we release national and local authority level machine-readable, tidy data format datasets

-continued to facilitate local authority user groups annually to discuss changes to the production of these statistics
+• continued to facilitate local authority user groups annually to discuss changes to the production of these statistics

-improved the commentary supporting the statistics, through the introduction of this CLA statistics guide
+• improved the commentary supporting the statistics, through the introduction of this CLA statistics guide

-minimised the number of releases by releasing all information together at the earliest opportunity.
+• minimised the number of releases by releasing all information together at the earliest opportunity.
 For example, in 2018 we released the main publication data altogether (rather than a main/additional table release) and in 2015 we moved the OC2 outcomes to the main publication rather than delaying its release until the later outcomes publication

-developed the outcomes publication to include more comparator information, for example in previous years by including figures for non-looked after children and children in need alongside the looked after children figures, where comparable figures were available and more recently by developing a new outcomes publication, incorporating improvements following user feedback, including improvements to the consistency of definitions and the range of children reported on.
+• developed the outcomes publication to include more comparator information, for example in previous years by including figures for non-looked after children and children in need alongside the looked after children figures, where comparable figures were available and more recently by developing a new outcomes publication, incorporating improvements following user feedback, including improvements to the consistency of definitions and the range of children reported on

 Children looked after in England (including adoption) statistical release